Determine optimal habitat conditions

 - In the Run group, click Run.

 The model runs.
 The Model window opens and informs you when the model is finished.
 A gray drop shadow is also added to the Focal Statistics box, indicating that the tool has finished running.
-The Ruggedness layer is added to the Contents pane, although you're currently not viewing the map it's on.
+The Ruggedness layer is added to the Contents pane, although you are currently not viewing the map it's on.

 - Click the Analysis Steps tab to make the map active.

 Layers created by models are added to the last map that was open before you ran the model.
-If you can't find the layer in the Analysis Steps map, try the other open maps.
+If you cannot find the layer in the Analysis Steps map, try the other open maps.